spokestack/spokestack.io/content/docs/Concepts/pipeline-configuration.md

 - `authorization`
   Used to authorize requests for Spokestack TTS.
 Defaults to an API key that allows access only to the free `demo-male` voice.

-- `tracing`
-  Determines the level of logging output received by your app.
-See the `Trace` enum for valid values.